Muhindo-Galien/reserve/README.md

 The purpose of this Reserve is to provide a platform for the sale and purchase of event tickets,Users can purchase tickets for events through the smart contract and their purchases will be recorded and tracked.

+use goerli testnet to try it out  [live](https://reserve-g.vercel.app/)